Minoru/blog.tty8.org/posts/2019-12-01-howto-optional-type-in-field-in-anki.markdown

 Steps two and three create mutually exclusive cards; Anki would generate one or the other, but not both.
 Unfortunately, the third step doesn't work: as of Anki 2.1, [the docs say][cond-replacement-docs] that "negated expressions can not be used to control card generation".
-I can make Anki generate a card when the field is non-empty, but I can't prevent it from generating a card when the field is *empty*.
+I can make Anki generate a card when the field is non-empty, but I can't prevent it from generating a card when the field *is* empty.
 Bummer.

 After a bit more thinking, I realized that the same goal can be accomplished by changing the *back* side: it will show either the answer or an input field.
 The